guilhermefarto/maze-generator-solver/README.md

 python maze-generator-depth-first-search.py -mx 32 -my 32 -s 5 -g=True -d=True
 ```

-*Hint: The default amount of gold blocks is five (5) and the default amout of diamond blocks is one (1)
+*Hint: The default amount of gold blocks is five (5) and the default amout of diamond blocks is one (1)*

-inserting five (5) gold blocks and a diamond block

 * Example #7: Generating a maze in the same path directory of the .py project with mx = 32 and my = 32 inserting fifteen (15) gold blocks and five (5) diamond blocks